 You want to diversify your board.
 You recognize the value of inclusion both for the wisdom it brings and the positive impact it will have on your income and community building.
 It’s the right thing to do, and it impacts every part of your mission.
 How might you avoid the usual approach and succeed?
 Where might you look?
 Read on for three actionable recommendations and a mindset miracle bonus.

-- Seek the Up-and-Coming.
 Instead of stalking the usual candidates, find people who will be the top choice in a few years.
-That is scout for people seeking to enhance their resumes, and new arrivals who need and want to get involved.
-For instance, approach your CPA, banker, lawyer, and printer.
-Ask them about new hires in their firms and contact lists.
+That is scout for people seeking to enhance their resumes and new arrivals who need and want to get involved.
+For instance, approach your CPA, banker, lawyer, and printer, and ask about new hires in their firms and contact lists.
 Check out specialty chambers of commerce near you.
 Don’t just go to stalk out prospects.
 Go to learn something and meet people.

-- Ask for Advice.
 Don’t eliminate the usual suspects.
-Rather ask for their advice.
+Instead, ask for their advice.
 See if they can point you to individuals with interest in your cause.
 Time your request after asking them to be your guest at a luncheon, attending their paid event, or treating them to coffee.
-Follow give to get below.
+Follow Give to Get below.

-- Give to Get.
-It is a universal networking truth that to get you must give.
+It is a universal networking truth that to get, you must give.
 How can you first help a collection of prospective board members with a need before you unveil your request?
 Ask.
 Listen.
 Offer.
 Follow-up.
 Intentionally, reconnect over the next three to six quarters.
-Repeat to grow a pool of prospects.
+Repeat and grow a pool of prospects.

 Bonus: Mindset Miracles.
 Diversity happens first inside your head.
 To plant the diversity seed and grow it, be curious.
-Step into other communities.
-Cross imaginary boundaries.
+Step into other communities—Cross imaginary boundaries.
 Read on the topic.
 Try Waking up White.
 Don’t do this alone.
-Enlist existing board members and staff to be curious, and attend “others” meetings and explore “others” communities.
+Enlist existing board members and staff to be curious, attend “others” meetings, and explore “others” communities.
 Read other communities’ newsletters.
 Ask for advice if you are unsure of which publications to pick up.

 Thank you for your efforts to diversify your board and improve your organization and your community.
-My last post discusses how to achieve greater board diversity by growing inclusion, recruiting classes, and establishing feedback loops.
-This post explores three ways to identify potential new board members, to build your organization’s diversity.
-Pick an action to begin today and contact Karen for a free discovery session to explore other strategy-based, data-driven actions to catapult your income growth.Tags: Added Value, board, board diversity, board member, leadership, nonprofit, recruiting, strategy
+This post discusses achieving greater board diversity by growing inclusion, recruiting classes, and establishing feedback loops.
+Pick an action to begin today and contact Karen for a free discovery session to solve the CEO challenges on your desk.